SavanFlou/versatile_thermostat/documentation/en/self-regulation.md

 ### Self-regulation by direct valve control

 This type of self-regulation, named `Direct Valve Control`, requires:
-1. An entity of type `climate` that is included in the _VTherm_'s underlying devices.
+1. An entity of type `climate` that is included in the VTherm's underlying devices.
-2. An entity of type `number` to control the valve opening rate of the _TRV_.
+2. An entity of type `number` to control the valve opening rate of the TRV.
 3. An optional entity of type `number` for calibrating the internal temperature of the underlying device.
 4. An optional entity of type `number` to control the valve closure.

-When the chosen self-regulation is `Direct Valve Control` on an _VTherm_ `over_climate`, a new configuration page named `Valve Regulation Configuration` appears:
+When the chosen self-regulation is `Direct Valve Control` on an VTherm `over_climate`, a new configuration page named `Valve Regulation Configuration` appears:

 ![Configuration Menu](images/config-self-regulation-valve-1.png)